GuiBDBello/JavaCheatBook/README.md

 https://github.com/UB-Mannheim/tesseract/wiki (UB-Mannheim)

 ## Util
-Example of how to create a Util Class in Java.
+Example of how to create a Utilitary Class in Java.